KunjMaheshwari/React-Complete-10hr/readme.md

 10. Reconcillation -> It is a process through which react updates it's UI very quickly.

 11. React Fiber -> React Fiber is a reimplementation of the React core algorithm, introduced to improve its performance and capabilities.

+12. Props - These are the Objects therefore we can add Values inside it.